pjotrekk/coffee-machine/INFO.md

 ## Heater:
 Heater heats the water until it evaporates.
 The steam comes through the coffee pot, gets the essence of the coffee and condenses directly to the user's cup.

+## Grounder:
+Grounder grounds the coffee directly to the coffee pot.
+The internet says the coffee should't be flattened, just lay as it was poured.